tripflex/wp-job-manager-field-editor-import/readme.txt

 = 1.0.3 =
 **TBD**
+- Added `field_editor_import_multi_field` helper function and details to FAQ on how to use
 - Fixed listing meta not being updated when only "create new listings" is selected
 - Fixed JS error when selecting element if node as special characters in value
 - Added WPJM logo/image to post type dropdown selector
 - Added 'checklist' Field Editor field type support
 - Updated RapidAddon to 1.1.1
+- Strip all HTML from labels

 = 1.0.2 =
 **November 6, 2018**